seantywork/seantywork/kbuild-rt/README.md

-# how to patch linux kernel? example using realtime patch for linux kernel
+# how to patch linux kernel? realtime patch example

 ```shell